KDE/documentation-develop-kde-org/content/docs/getting-started/rust/rust-app/index.md

 We need to initialize `cxx-qt` before Cargo builds the project, hence we use a [build script build.rs](https://doc.rust-lang.org/cargo/reference/build-scripts.html) which serves this purpose.

-Create a new `build.rs` in the root directory of the project with the following contents:
+Create a new `build.rs` file in the root directory of the project with the following contents:

 {{< readfile file="/content/docs/getting-started/rust/rust-app/simplemdviewer/build.rs" highlight="rust" >}}